ESPN Wide World of Sports Complex

-The ESPN Wide World of Sports Complex is a 220 acre multi-purpose sports complex located at Walt Disney World Resort in Bay Lake, Florida, United States, near Orlando.
-Opened on March 28, 1997, the complex allows families to combine tournaments and competition with a visit to vacation destinations in the area.
-The complex includes nine venues and hosts numerous professional and amateur sporting events throughout the year.
+The ESPN Wide World of Sports Complex is an approximately 230 acre multi-purpose sports complex at Walt Disney World Resort in Osceola County, Florida, near Orlando.
+Opened on March 28, 1997, it features nine venues and hosts professional and amateur sporting events throughout the year, allowing families to combine tournament play with area vacations.

-In reference to the weekly ABC Sports television show, Wide World of Sports (Disney bought ABC in 1996), the complex was originally known as Disney's Wide World of Sports Complex from 1997 until 2010, when it was rebranded with the name of the Disney-owned ESPN.
+Originally named Disney's Wide World of Sports Complex from 1997 to 2010, the facility was rebranded after the Disney-owned ESPN.
+The name references the television program Wide World of Sports, which aired on the ABC network, which had been acquired by The Walt Disney Company in 1996.

-The complex is a part of the sports tourism emerging market.
-The complex is mainly used for AAU tournaments; however, many prominent professional sporting events have taken place here, including the 2020 NBA Bubble, MLS is Back Tournament, 2016 Invictus Games, Pro Bowl skills competition from 2017 to 2020, 1997 U.S. Men's Clay Court Championships, and Atlanta Braves spring training from 1997 to 2019 among other events.
-The complex hosted the 2022 Special Olympics USA Games.
+The complex is used primarily for Amateur Athletic Union tournaments and has also hosted high-profile events, including the 2020 NBA Bubble, MLS is Back Tournament, 2016 Invictus Games, Pro Bowl skills competitions (2017–2020), the 1997 U.S. Men's Clay Court Championships, Atlanta Braves spring training (1997–2019), Tampa Bay Rays spring training (2023), and the 2022 Special Olympics USA Games.

-The Tampa Bay Rays used the complex for 2023 spring training, due to Charlotte Sports Park having been heavily damaged by Hurricane Ian.